foster-curtis/startup/README.md

 - [x] Application text content - Consistent fonts using bootstrap
 - [x] Application images - Added and formatted image of a trophy to the leaderboard.

+## NOTE: All submissions beginning with the Service deliverable are being deployed over ungraded deliverables.
+I have tried to be as detailed as I can here in my README to ensure easier grading.

 # React Deliverable

 For this deliverable I ported over my multi-page website into a component-driven single-page React website.
 I did this by using JavaScript to inject React coponents into my index.html page, which starts with only a "root" div element.
 The JavaScript injects my main App page, which contains my header, footer, and a React Router to handle navigation between the different main components.
 I then added the following functionality: